Kevin Costner: Personal life

-On September 25, 2004, Costner married his girlfriend of four years, model and handbag designer Christine Baumgartner, at his ranch in Aspen, Colorado.
-They have three children: sons Cayden (b.
-2007) and Hayes (b.
-2009), and daughter Grace (b.
-2010).
+On September 25, 2004, Costner married his girlfriend of four years, model, and handbag designer, Christine Baumgartner, at his ranch in Aspen, Colorado.
+They have two sons, born in 2007 and 2009, and a daughter born in 2010.
+In May 2023, Baumgartner filed for divorce.
+They finalized their divorce on February 20, 2024.

 Political activism

 Early in his life, Costner was a Republican.
-He was a supporter and good friend of Ronald Reagan, frequently playing golf with the former president.
+He was both a supporter and friend of Ronald Reagan, frequently playing golf with the former president.
 He eventually switched his affiliation in the early 1990s.
 Since 1992, Costner has financially supported a variety of Democratic politicians, including Al Gore and Tom Daschle, but also made contributions to Republican Phil Gramm as late as 1995.
-He said publicly in 2008 that he has no ambition to run for political office, adding "I've lived quite a colorful life".

-In the final days before the 2008 election, Costner campaigned for Barack Obama, visiting various places in Colorado, where he has a home.
-In his speech, Costner stated the need for young voters to get to the polls, early and with enthusiasm.
+In 2008, he said publicly that he had no ambition to run for political office, adding "I've lived quite a colorful life".
+In the final days before that year's United States presidential election, Costner campaigned for Barack Obama, visiting various places in Colorado, where he has a home.
+In his speech, Costner stated the need for young voters to get to the polls, early, and with enthusiasm.
 "We were going to change the world and we haven't", Costner said at a Colorado State University rally.
-"My generation didn't get it done, and we need you to help us".
+"My generation didn't get it done, and we need you to help us."

-In October 2014, Costner sent a tribute to British troops serving around the world thanking them for their work.
+In October 2014, Costner sent a tribute to British troops serving around the world, thanking them for their work.